softcover/softcover_book/chapters/getting_started.md

 #### MOBI

 Once you've built an EPUB book, making a MOBI (the native format for Amazon.com's Kindle) is easy.
-One way is [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211), supplied by Amazon.com itself, but selling the resulting MOBI anywhere other than Amazon.com violates (!) the [kindlegen terms of use](http://www.amazon.com/gp/feature.html?docId=1000599251).
+One method is to use [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211), supplied by Amazon.com itself, but selling the resulting MOBI anywhere other than Amazon.com violates (!) the [kindlegen terms of use](http://www.amazon.com/gp/feature.html?docId=1000599251).
 To my knowledge, Amazon has never enforced this provision, but authors should be aware of the risk.
 Luckily, there is an open-source alternative called *Calibre*, so I recommend you [install Calibre](http://calibre-ebook.com/) and then follow the instructions to [enable Calibre command line tools](http://manual.calibre-ebook.com/cli/cli-index.html).
 This gets you the `ebook-convert` command, and this is what \softcover\ uses by default to build MOBI files:

 ```console
 $ softcover build:mobi